Symple85/RoD/README.md

 # RoD
-IT NEEDS THE NEWEST TEST VERSION OF MUDLET FOR THE FLYOUT MAPS TO WORK PROPERLY! https://make.mudlet.org/snapshots/
+IT CURRENTLY NEEDS THE NEWEST TEST VERSION OF MUDLET FOR THE MAP STUFF TO WORK PROPERLY! https://make.mudlet.org/snapshots/

 This is a set of mudlet maps, scripts, triggers and aliases for Mudlet and Realms of Despair.